maelvls/maelvls.github.io/content/2020/docker-proxy-registry-kind/index.md

 That's a total of 418 MB that get re-downloaded every time I restart both clusters!

-Unfortunately, there is no way to re-use the image registry built into Docker for Mac.
+Unfortunately, there is no way to re-use the image registry built into your default Docker engine (both on Linux and on macOS).
 One solution to this problem is to [spin up an intermediary Docker registry](https://kind.sigs.k8s.io/docs/user/local-registry/) in a side container; as long as this container exists, all the images that have already been downloaded once can be served from cache.

-## The DNS mysteries of the Docker default network (`bridge`)
+## Creating a caching proxy registry

 We want to create a registry with a simple Kind cluster; let's start with the registry: